scastaneda-pivot/date_coding_challenge/README.md

 4. When finished, test it out by changing the age several times and making sure it outputs the correct age

-5. Submit your challenge by turning in a link to your codesandbox repo.
+5. Submit your challenge by turning in a link to your codesandbox repo on Google Classroom.
 Be sure to push your finish code back up to github.

 ### Once you clone the repo you will notice there is an error.
 This error will be fixed once you complete all the steps to write the function.